particle-iot/docs/src/content/tutorials/topics/maker-kit.md

 **My OLED screen works, but it shows 0 for both prediction times.**
 * First enter your prediction URL into your web browser to make sure it's working properly.
-* If the URL returns good data when viewed from a browser, check your webhook by entering `particle webhook list` in your Terminal or command prompt.
-It should say `Hook ID XXXXXX is watching for "get_nextbus" and sending to: http://webservices.nextbus.com/service/publicXMLFeed?command=predictions&a=actransit&r=57&s=1018530`.
-If the URL cuts off at `command=predictions`, you probably didn't put backslashes before the & symbols.
-To fix this, first delete the bad webhook by entering `particle webhook delete XXXXXXX`, where XXXXXXX is the ID of your webhook.
-Then repeat the "Create a webhook" step in this tutorial.
+* If the URL returns good data when viewed from a browser, [check your webhook](https://dashboard.particle.io/user/integrations) and make sure the URL in the webhook matches the one you just tested in your browser.

 **I missed my bus because I was hypnotized by the fancy scrolling OLED screen.**
 * Don't worry, it happens to the best of us.